tomjaguarpaw/H2/posts/impure-lazy-language.markdown

 ## Unclean

 I've got a strongly-typed, impure, lazy, programming language called "Unclean".
-Impure means that function application can have side effects.
-Lazy means that function arguments are not evaluated until they are demanded and the results of computations bound to an identifier are memoized.
+Impure means that let binding and function application can have side effects.
+Lazy means that, firstly, let bindings and function arguments are not evaluated until they are demanded and, secondly, the results of computations bound to an identifier are memoized.

 ## Laziness and memoization

-One part of laziness is that function arguments are not evaluated until and unless they are used.
+The first part of laziness is that function arguments are not evaluated until and unless they are used.
 In the following example the value of `x` is never demanded, so it is never calculated and the expression is quickly evaluated to `"Hello"`.